Biography

 INTRODUCTION This note provides an overview of the financial sanctions introduced by the United States government, the UK government and the European Union in response to the invasion of Ukraine by Russia as of 3 March 2022.
 Given that this is an evolving situation, the sanctions landscape remains fluid and will continue to change considerably ...

-- OFAC Issues Sanctions Compliance Guidelines for Virtual Currency Industry Alert — Global Private Equity Watch — By Shawn B. Cooley, Timothy C. Welch and Glenda Bleiberg — PDF — October 25, 2021
+- OFAC Issues Sanctions Compliance Guidelines for Virtual Currency Industry Alert — Global Private Equity Watch — By Shawn B. Cooley and Timothy C. Welch — PDF — October 25, 2021